sangaman/http-jsonrpc-server/README.md

 A simple and lightweight library for creating a JSON-RPC 2.0 compliant HTTP server.

-Complies with the [JSON-RPC 2.0](http://www.jsonrpc.org/specification) and the [JSON-RPC 2.0 Transport: HTTP](https://www.simple-is-better.org/json-rpc/transport_http.html) specifications.
+This package complies with the [JSON-RPC 2.0](http://www.jsonrpc.org/specification) and [JSON-RPC 2.0 Transport: HTTP](https://www.simple-is-better.org/json-rpc/transport_http.html) specifications.
+It has no dependencies.

 ## Install